Natural home fragrances. Non-toxic air fresheners

 Essential oil sprays

 Ditch the chemicals and make your own scent spray if you like being able to do a quick spritz to freshen a room.
-All you need is water, essential oil and some rubbing alcohol (vodka will do in a pinch!)
-Take a spray bottle, add a few drops of essential oil of your choice and a couple of tablespoons of alcohol.
+All you need is water, essential oil, and some rubbing alcohol (vodka will do in a pinch!)
+Take a spray bottle, and add a few drops of essential oil of your choice and a couple of tablespoons of alcohol.
 Combine in the bottle and shake well.
 The essential oil will create a lovely scent while the addition of alcohol ensures the spray evaporates quickly.